-In a class discussion, the point is to try to focus not just on the things that leave customers dissatisfied but (a) what they can do to remedy the problem, and (b) the obstacles that get in the way of such efforts.
+In a class discussion, the point is to try to focus not just on the things that leave customers dissatisfied, but (a) what they can do to remedy the problem, and (b) the obstacles that get in the way of such efforts.
 One approach is to have a few students give brief examples and list them on the board, and then go back and address the remedies and/or obstacles.
 The trick is to try to generalize from the examples that they give.
-The list of generalizations can also go on the board and then at the end the instructor can point out that in the course all of those issues will be covered.
-For example, if a student complains about problems with a purchase then the professor might ask whether the retail firm that generated the problem seemed to have a bad strategy, or whether the firm didn't implement its strategy well?
-Was the person poorly trained or maybe just in a bad mood that day?
+The list of generalizations can also go on the board, and then at the end of class, the instructor can point out that by the end of the course, all of those issues will have been covered.
+For example, if a student complains about problems with a purchase, then the professor might ask whether the retail firm that generated the problem seemed to have a bad strategy, or whether the firm didn't implement its strategy well.
+Was the salesperson poorly trained or maybe just in a bad mood that day?
 Is it possible that the customer was partly at fault?
 Is the customer really always right?
 Can a firm afford to satisfy everyone?

-By the end of the discussion the instructor can highlight the fact that the underlying tension in implementing the marketing concept is that it may seem hard to both make a profit and satisfy customers at the same time.
+By the end of the discussion, the instructor can highlight the fact that the underlying tension in implementing the marketing concept is; it is difficult to make a profit and satisfy customers at the same time.
 Customer satisfaction drives business (and repeat business), but it can also be expensive to satisfy customers.
-So a firm needs to recognize that different customers have different needs and find needs that it can satisfy at a cost that customers are willing to pay.
-This of course sets up the discussion of target marketing and the "fit" between the marketing mix and the firm's capabilities relative to those of competing firms.
+So a firm needs to recognize that different customers have different needs, and then choose the needs it can satisfy at a cost that customers are willing to pay.
+This, of course, sets up the discussion of target marketing and the "fit" between the marketing mix and the firm's capabilities relative to those of competing firms.

-2-13.
+2-16.
 An "attractive" opportunity for a firm is one that the firm has some chance of doing something about - given its resources and objectives.
-A "breakthrough" opportunity is an attractive opportunity that will enable the innovators to develop hard-to-copy marketing mixes which will be very profitable for a long time.
+A "breakthrough" opportunity is an attractive opportunity that will enable the innovators to develop hard-to-copy marketing mixes that will be very profitable for a long time.

 Students will give a wide variety of examples here.
 They are often better at identifying "attractive" opportunities than "breakthrough" opportunities.
-In particular, it is not unusual for students to think that just about everything is "hard to copy."
-Discussion of this question is a good way to highlight the importance of analyzing the current competitive environment and/or what is likely to happen with it in the future.
-This can be used to foreshadow discussion in Chapter 3 as well as product life cycle concepts that are developed more fully in Chapter 9.
+In particular, it is not unusual for students to think that just about everything is "hard to copy." " Discussion of this question is a good way to highlight the importance of analyzing the current competitive environment and/or what is likely to happen with it in the future.
+This discussion can be used to foreshadow a similar discussion in Chapter 3, as well as introducing the concepts of product life cycles, which are developed more fully in Chapter 9.